Ready to write a demand letter to your landlord? Use our free demand letter creator.

 Clean Thoroughly

 It is very common for landlords to hire a cleaning service after a tenant moves out of their unit, this is a very common reason to lose some of your security deposit.
-One way to avoid this is to make sure you leave the unit in as good of a condition as you can before moving out.
+One way to avoid this is to ensure you leave the unit in as good of a condition as possible before moving out.

 Aside from general cleaning, here are some common repairs that you can do to your unit before moving out that can save you some of your security deposit: